-Year Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Use technology pur organise, store, madigital content. posefully to create, nipulate and retrieve Use search technologi discerning in evaluatir es effectively, appreciating digital content. e how results are selec ted and ranked, and be Information Technology To are able to sort, collate, edit and store simple digital content e.g. to can name, save and retrieve their work and follow simple instructions to access online resources, or using pictogram software To demonstrate an ability to organise data using, for example, a database and can retrieve specific data for conducting simple searches.
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 create, organise y purposefully to , store, manipulate digital content. logies effectively, a and be discerning i Information Technology To are able to sort, collate, edit and store simple digital content e.g. to name, save and retrieve their work and follow simple instructions to access online resources, or using pictogram software To demonstrate an ability to organise data using, for example, a database and can retrieve specific data for conducting simple searches.
 To are able to edit more complex digital data such as music compositions To are confident when creating, naming, saving and retrieving content.
 To use a range of media in their digital content including photos, text and sound.
 To carry out simple searches to retrieve digital content.
 To start understand that to do this, they are connecting to the internet and using a search engine such as Purple Mash search or internet-wide search engines.
 To understand the function, features and layout of a search engine.
 To appraise selected webpages for credibility and information at a basic level To search with greater complexity for digital content when using a search engine.
 To explain in some detail how credible a webpage is and the information it contains.
 To readily apply filters when searching for digital content.
 To be able explain in detail how credible a webpage is and the information it contains.
 To compare a range of digital content sources and are able to rate them in terms of content quality and accuracy.
 To use critical thinking skills in everyday use of online communication.

-Year 3 Year 4 Year 5 Year 6 digital devices to design ne a variety of software gn and create a range of ls, including collecting, programs, systems and d content that information.
-Information Technology To collect, analyse, evaluate and present data and information using a selection of software, To consider what software is most appropriate for a given task.
-To create purposeful content to attach to emails, To be able to make improvements to digital solutions based on feedback.
+Year 3 Year 4 Year 5 Year 6 range of digital device ces to design and crea lish given goals, inclu vare (including interne ate a range of progran Iding collecting, analy ns, systems and To collect, analyse, evaluate and present data and information using a selection of software.
+To consider what software is most appropriate for a given task.
+To create purposeful content to attach to emails.
+To be able to make improvements to digital solutions based on feedback.
 To make informed software choices when presenting information and data.
 They create linked content using a range of software.
-To share digital content within their community ,i.e. using Virtual Display Boards.
-To be able to make appropriate improvements to digital solutions based on feedback received and can confidently comment on the success of the solution. e.g. creating their own program to meet a design brief.
+To share digital content within their community i.e. using Virtual Display Boards.
+To make appropriate improvements to digital solutions based on feedback received and can confidently comment on the success of the solution. e.g. creating their own program to meet a design brief.
 They objectively review solutions from others.
 To be able to collaboratively create content and solutions using digital features within software such as collaborative mode.
 They are able to use several ways of sharing digital content.
 To make clear connections to the audience when designing and creating digital content.
-To design and create their own blogs to become a content creator on the internet, To able to use criteria to evaluate the quality of digital solutions and are able to identify improvements, making some refinements.
+To design and create their own blogs to become a content creator on the internet.
+To able to use criteria to evaluate the quality of digital solutions and are able to identify improvements, making some refinements.